Thrakbad/Thrakbad.github.io/README.md

 Clock colours will be used by the rest of the launcher as well, to maintain a coherent UI, so feel free to customise this.

 The clock allows you to select your shift.
 It will then remind you, when it is time for you to sleep.

-You can enter a time offset (positive or negative) in case the game starts early or late.

 ## Screenguard